bgplab/bgplab/policy/4-reduce/index.md

 * Two IP prefixes originated by X2
 * Two paths for the default route; the path advertised by X1 should be the best path.

-If you're using Arista EOS on your device you should get this printout:
+If you're using Arista EOS, you should get this printout:

 ```
 rtr#sh ip bgp